tcdw/tuu-frame/PROJECT_OVERVIEW.md

 *   `POST /api/presets`: Adds a new folder path to the presets.
 Expects `{"path": "/your/folder/path"}`.
 *   `DELETE /api/presets`: Deletes a folder path from the presets.
 Expects `{"path": "/your/folder/path"}`.
 *   `POST /api/set-active-directory`: Sets the currently active directory for playback.
 Expects `{"path": "/your/folder/path"}`.
 Triggers playlist update and random playback in the Electron app.
+*   `GET /api/auth/public-salt`: Retrieves the public salt required for client-side password hashing.
-*   `POST /auth/login`: Authenticates the user.
-Expects `{"username": "user", "password": "pass"}`.
+*   `POST /api/auth/login`: Authenticates the user.
+Expects `{"username": "user", "clientHashedPassword": "hashedPass"}`.
 Returns a JWT.
-*   `POST /auth/logout`: Invalidates the user's session (currently a placeholder on the backend, primary effect is client-side token removal).
+*   `POST /api/auth/logout`: Invalidates the user's session (currently a placeholder on the backend, primary effect is client-side token removal).
-*   `POST /auth/change-credentials`: Allows changing username and/or password.
-Expects `{"currentPassword": "curr", "newPassword": "newP", "newUsername": "newU"}` (newPassword and newUsername are optional).
+*   `POST /api/auth/change-credentials`: Allows changing username and/or password.
+Expects `{"currentClientHashedPassword": "currHashed", "newClientHashedPassword": "newHashedP", "newUsername": "newU"}` (newClientHashedPassword and newUsername are optional).

 ### Key Files: